-Vegetarian taco “meat” made from quinoa and black beans.
-It’s a tiny bit on the sweet side, but when combined with everything, it’s so excellent.
+Vegetarian taco “meat” made from pantry staples—quinoa and black beans.
+It’s a tiny bit on the sweet side from the ketchup, but when combined with everything, it’s so excellent.
 This is just a recipe for the filling.
 Add seasonal toppings to your hearts desire!

 3/4 c. quinoa